 With cash basis accounting, you record revenue when physical cash is received, not when a transaction takes place.
 You record expenses when cash is paid.
 Using this system in a nonprofit, for example, means you’d record the payment when you receive a member or donor’s payment.

-Cash basis can only be used if you have no more than $5 million in annual income per year, according to the IRS, making it a popular system for smaller nonprofits.
+Cash basis can only be used if you have no more than $25 million in gross receipts for the 3 preceding tax years, making it a popular system for smaller nonprofits.